 4. Think about doing a thesis.
 Depending on where you’re studying (and what field), this might allow you to design your own experiment.

 5. Consider summer research opportunities.
-Check out our comprehensive list of summer research programs for premeds.
+Fill out the form below to receive a comprehensive list of summer research programs for premeds: